Proxies That Work logo

 └────────────────────┘

-👉 Compare them: Types of Proxies Explained
+👉 Compare options: Types of Proxies Explained

 Types of traffic handled by proxies

-Layer Protocols Use Case
+Layer Protocols Typical Use

 Application Layer HTTP, HTTPS Browsers, APIs, websites

-Network Layer SOCKS4, SOCKS5 Games, P2P, apps
+Network Layer SOCKS4, SOCKS5 Apps, games, P2P

 How proxies provide privacy and control